Monday, 23 December 2024

 Since many manufacturing companies are unsure about their performance and workflow, lots of tech companies are working with uncertainties.
 There are few business development opportunities and fewer ways for tech companies to expand to other locations due to travel restrictions.

 With global attention on the COVID-19 outbreak, each day brings more uncertainty for businesses and our communities.
 Today, we are already witnessing the pandemic’s incredible power: disrupted workforces, supply chains, worldwide economic activity, and more to come in months.
-The social unrest and coronavirus outbreak are also causing a drastic change in consumer behavior; therefore, tech companies have to change in response to this.
+The social unrest and outbreak are also causing a drastic change in consumer behavior; therefore, tech companies have to change in response to this.

 Working from home